 \section{Model}

-The systematic errors of the photon calibrator are caused by the uncertainty of the measurements.
-According to a previous study~\cite{doi:10.1063/1.4967303}, we included the efficiency of absolute power calibration, rotation, and elastic deformation in our model, as shown in Eq.
-1. To fix the model, we needed to measure the parameter of the absolute laser power and beam position, and we discuss the estimation of these effects in this section.
+According to a previous study~\cite{doi:10.1063/1.4967303}, the systematic errors of the photon calibrator arise from measurement uncertainties.
+In order to account for these uncertainties, we incorporated the efficiency of absolute power calibration, rotation, and elastic deformation in our model, as described by Eq.~1.
+To establish the parameters of the model, we needed to measure the absolute laser power and beam position.
+In this section, we discuss the estimation of these effects.

-The photon calibrator can provide us with information about absolute displacement through the absolute measurement of laser power.For calibration.
-KAGRA Pcal integral spheres at X and Y ends are compared with independent detectors calibrated by NIST laser power standard. ~\cite{0264-9381-26-24-245011} To compare the detector response of photon calibrator and the NIST standard, we tried the following four measurements:
+The photon calibrator allows us to obtain information about absolute displacement through the absolute measurement of laser power.
+For calibration purposes, KAGRA's photon calibrator integral spheres at the X and Y ends were compared with independent detectors that were calibrated using the NIST laser power standard ~\cite{0264-9381-26-24-245011}.
+To compare the detector response of the photon calibrator with the NIST standard, we conducted the following four measurements:

-\begin{itemize} \item Absolute calibration of laser power standard (Gold Standard which belongs to LIGO) with NIST~\cite{0264-9381-26-24-245011}: $\rho_{GS}$ [W/V].
+\begin{itemize} \item Absolute calibration of laser power standard (Gold Standard which belongs to LIGO) with NIST~\cite{0264-9381-26-24-245011}: $\rho_\text{GS}$ [W/V].

 \item Response ratio measurement at LIGO Hanford Observatory (LHO) between Working Standard KAGRA (4 inches) and Gold Standard (4 inches) : $\alpha_{\rm WSK}$.